olliethedev/ui-builder/README.md

 - [ ] Increase test coverage
 - [ ] Improve performance
-- [ ] Rework text layers to be more consistent with component layers
 - [ ] Add form component definitions since we already depend on most shadcn/ui form components
 - [ ] Add option to add children component layers by reference to existing layers (this would be like figma component instances)
 - [ ] Add event handlers to component layers (onClick, onSubmit, etc)